Windmill Software Ltd

 1. Use an RS232 serial cable to plug the GPS into one of the PC's COM ports.

-2. Use ConfIML (Windmill 4.3) or comDebug (Windmill 6) to enter your GPS settings, and instructions for extracting information from the string of data.
+2. Use ComDebug to enter your GPS settings, and instructions for extracting information from the string of data.

-For routine data collection on future occasions, ignore steps 1 to 3 and go straight to step 4.
-If you have any problems see the Windmill applications' on-line Help or our FAQ.
+For routine data collection on future occasions, just run the Windmill Logger application.
+If you have any problems see the Windmill program Help, our Technical Support page or Trouble-Shooting below.

 Windmill has been used with many makes of GPS receiver, including: